KenKout/DGNL/README.md

 ## Script Details

 The script sends POST requests to the vulnerable API endpoint, sequentially iterating through a range of identifiers (`maHoSoXetTuyen`).
-The retrieved data is then written to a file (`test.txt`), and the script displays the Count Per Minute (CPM) indicating the rate of successful requests.
+The retrieved data is then written to a file (`output.txt`), and the script displays the Count Per Minute (CPM) indicating the rate of successful requests.

 ### Configuration